BiGCAT-UM/BLAST-OER/protein.md

 ### BLOSUM matrices

 Another known collection of matrices is the BLOSUM collection, based on observed local alignments (where only parts of the sequences may align).
-BLOSUM62, shown in the below figure, is often used as a standard matrix, and is designed for proteins that are less than 62% similar.
-It will work for both moderately distant proteins as well as for more closely related proteins.
+BLOSUM62, shown in the figure below, is often used as a standard matrix.
+It is designed for proteins that are less than 62% similar.
+It will work for both, moderately distant proteins as well as for more closely related proteins.
 For more distant proteins, there are other versions (such as BLOSUM45) and for very related proteins one can opt for dedicated matrices (such as BLOSUM80).
-Be aware that, where for PAM a higher number indicates suitability for more divergent proteins, for BLOSUM a lower number is suited for more divergent proteins.
+Be aware that, whereas for PAM a higher number indicates suitability for more divergent proteins, for BLOSUM a lower number is suited for more divergent proteins!

 ![](blosum.png)